-II.
+III.
 ESG exclusion policies:

 To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in companies whose activities breach, or are not consistent with, the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
 In addition to the application of the Neuberger Berman Thermal Coal Involvement Policy, the Sub-Investment Manager will prohibit the initiation of new investment positions in companies that (i) derive more than 25% of their revenue from thermal coal mining; or (ii) are expanding new thermal coal power generation.
 Furthermore, investments held by the Portfolio will not invest in companies whose activities have been identified as breaching, or are not consistent with, the Neuberger Berman Global Standards Policy which excludes identified violators of (i) the United Nations Global Compact Principles ("UNGC Principles"), (ii) the OECD Guidelines for Multinational Enterprises ("OECD Guidelines"), (iii) the United Nations Guiding Principles on Business and Human Rights ("UNGPs") and (iv) the International Labour Standards ("ILO Standards").
-The Portfolio will not purchase securities of companies that manufacturer firearms.
-The Portfolio will not purchase companies that derive 5% or more of their revenue from tobacco, gambling or adult entertainment.
 Further details on these ESG exclusion policies are set out in the "Sustainable Investment Criteria" section of the main body of the Prospectus.